 The Mile-Long Shot Adventure takes place on a sprawling, picturesque private ranch near Jackson, Wyoming.
 The Jackson Hole Shooting Experience’s professional staff creates a concierge-level adventure for Mile-Long Shot participants.
 The day-long experience features a custom-built covered/sheltered shooting platform, a hospitality area with an on-site chef preparing meals and snacks, and a safari camp-style restroom.
 Two professional Jackson Hole Shooting Experience long-range instructors accompany Mile-Long participants throughout, ensuring a safe, memorable day.
 “Some of our clients who are more experienced shooters utilize us as facilitators and spotters,” Shepard Humphries says.
 “Others want our guidance to achieve their bucket-list goal of a one-mile hit, and others seek serious instruction for depth of understanding.”

-The Mile-Long experience begins with smaller-caliber rifles and shorter-range targets.
+The Mile-Long experience begins with smaller-caliber rifles and shorter-range targets, which you can put in a bag for everything you need.
 “The day starts with a .22 rifle and targets set at 250-350 yards,” explains Shepard Humphries.
 The experience then progresses to a .223 rifle at 700 yards, a .308 Winchester from 800 yards to 1,400 yards, and the 6.5 Creedmoor, again starting at 800 yards and working out to more than 1,600 yards.

 Following a gourmet lunch prepared on-site by a professional chef, the experience culminates with the Mile-Long shot attempts.
 A 6.5 Creedmoor rifle is used to shoot at a 32 x 32-inch target at 1,775 yards, then a 24 x 48-inch target at 1,790 yards — both over one mile.